Style over Story: Measuring LLM Narrative Preferences via Structured Selection: Methodology

-\paragraph{Materials} All runs draw on a library of 200 narrative constraints.
-Element labels (event, style, character, setting) are visible for element-wise and labeled pooled tasks \,(1--1, 1--2, 3) and hidden for pooled unlabeled tasks \,(2--1, 2--2).
-Constraint annotations are not shown to models and are used only for analysis.
+\paragraph{Materials.} All runs draw from the same library of 200 narrative constraints.
+Element labels are visible in element-wise and labeled pooled tasks (1--1, 1--2, 3) and hidden in pooled unlabeled tasks (2--1, 2--2); axis annotations are never shown to models.